ohmano/twitterdm/README.md

 ### @After

-You can use @After to clean the users after scenarios, but TAKE CARE with real accounts, because it will delete all of your friendship and all of your direct messages.
+You can use @After to clean the Twitter accounts after every scenario, but TAKE CARE with real accounts, because it will delete all of your friendship and all of your direct messages.

-I recommend only for TEST users.
+I recommend only for TEST Twitter accounts.

 ```
 	@After